Resolving Conflict in Decision-Making for Autonomous Driving: Introduction

 We use the term \emph{conflict} to refer to a class of situations where ambiguity over who takes the roles of leader and follower leads to unexpected behaviour.
-We demonstrate that such conflicts can result in suboptimal or unsafe behaviour, such as both vehicles coming to a stop in an attempt to give way to each other, or both vehicles aggressively trying to move into the same space.
-In addition, we propose a metric---the Area of Conflict (AoC)---for quantifying the extent to which a given Stackelberg game-based decision-maker will result in conflict.
+We demonstrate that such conflicts can result in sub-optimal or unsafe behaviour, such as both vehicles coming to a stop in an attempt to yield to each other, or both vehicles aggressively trying to move into the same space.
+In addition, we propose a metric---the Area of Conflict (AoC)---for the rate at which conflict is expected to occur in a given Stackelberg game-based model.
 This metric can be seen as a measure of robustness to the level of aggressiveness or passiveness exhibited by other agents in the driving environment.
-Using the insight provided by our conflict analysis we design the Augmented Altruism method, a technique for interactive decision-making that is less susceptible to conflict than previous approaches.
+Using the insight provided by our conflict analysis we define Augmented Altruism, a model for interactive decision-making that is less susceptible to conflict than previous approaches.
 Our approach is based on the concept of altruism~\citep{andreoni1993} from game theory, which we extend to account for reciprocal altruistic considerations of other agents.
+Using data collected from both simulated and human experiments, we demonstrate the impact conflict can have on driving outcomes in interactive settings.
+Our results also provide evidence indicating that Augmented Altruism more accurately models human behaviour than current methods.

 The key contributions in this work are as follows: \begin{itemize} \item Identification of a shortcoming in previous work on interactive planning and decision-making for autonomous driving that we refer to as conflict. \item The introduction of a metric, Area of Conflict (AoC), for measuring the incidence of conflict for a pair of decision-makers in a Stackelberg game formulation. \item We propose Augmented Altruism, a novel method for decision-making that is provably less prone to conflict than other methods in literature for reasonable reward values. \end{itemize}